Financial core: SAG-AFTRA

-The nonunion commercial route comes with downsides for most performers.
-Virtually every nonunion TV commercials offers a much lower one-time payment rather than fair ongoing income for as long as the spot runs in a union commercial.
+When performers join SAG-AFTRA they take a pledge not to perform in any non-union projects within the union's jurisdiction.
+Workers who cross this de facto strike line are referred to as "union busters" or "scabs".
+Performers who object to working only under union contracts can claim ficore status and avoid any union membership and its ramifications.
+This option allows performers to circumvent any SAG-AFTRA obligations, rules, guidelines, and discipline including union actors' pledge to refuse to work non-union jobs.

-Another drawback of Ficore nonunion commercials is extensive use of the performers image—sometimes use in perpetuity—with no further compensation to the performer.
+Most unions, including SAG-AFTRA, frown on the ficore choice as it reduces unions' power in collectively bargaining by undermining the unions solidarity and strength.

-Every state recognizes Personality Rights, which regard a person's name, likeness and image as their property.
-As such, SAG-AFTRA contracts require ongoing payments whenever a performers image—their property—airs in a TV spot.
-The payment schedule, known as residuals, is spelled out in the union contract where performs are paid per use or for blocks of use of their image and performance.
+The non-union, anti-SAG-AFTRA commercial route comes with downsides for most performers.
+Non-union TV commercials offer a much lower one-time payment.
+The SAG-AFTRA contract offer compensation and reuse payments to the performer as the spot runs.

-Ficore working in nonunion commercials do not receive residuals, instead signing away their personality rights for one payday.
+Every state recognizes personality rights, which regard a person's name, likeness and image as their property.
+As such, SAG-AFTRA contracts require ongoing payments whenever a performer's image airs in a TV spot or streams in other media.
+The payment schedule, known as residuals, is spelled out in the union contract where professional performers are paid per use or for blocks of use of their image and performance.

-Because of their participation in undermining SAG-AFTRA's gains, FiCore often face the ire of loyal union members who consider FiCore actors union busters and scabs.
+Ficore workers in non-union commercials do not receive residuals, and often face the ire of union members who consider ficore union objectors as union busters and scabs.

-Since classically ad agencies have hired talent through talent agencies, union busting alliances needed to be set up between ad agencies, talent agencies, and professional actors willing to union bust for less compensation.
+As ad agencies hire talent through talent agencies, union busting tactics needed to be set up between ad agencies, talent agencies, and professional actors willing to work for less compensation.

-Since the professional performers union was founded in the 1930s this kind of alliance promoting nonunion work wasn't feasible since the actors' union (at that time, Screen Actors Guild) had a collectively bargained franchise agreement with the Association of Talent Agents (ATA) who representeded most union performers.
-The franchise agreement, known as "Rule 16(g)," prohibited agents from taking commissions in excess of 10% and strictly regulated talent agents' fiduciary duties to their union clients.
+Since the professional performers union was founded in the 1930s, the actors' union (at that time, the Screen Actors Guild) had a collectively bargained franchise agreement with the Association of Talent Agents (ATA) who represented most Film, Television, and similar media union performers.
+The franchise agreement, known as "Rule 16(g)", prohibited agents from taking commissions in excess of 10% and strictly regulated talent agents' fiduciary duties to their union clients.